systemd/systemd/docs/CONTROL_GROUP_INTERFACE.md

 ### Enumeration

 To acquire a list of currently running units, use the `ListUnits()` call on the Manager bus object.
 To determine the scope/service unit and slice unit a process is running in use [`sd_pid_get_unit()`](http://www.freedesktop.org/software/systemd/man/sd_pid_get_unit.html) and `sd_pid_get_slice()`.
 These two calls are implemented in `libsystemd-login.so`.
-These call bypass the system bus (which they can because they are passive and do not require privileges) and are hence very effecient to invoke.
+These call bypass the system bus (which they can because they are passive and do not require privileges) and are hence very efficient to invoke.

 ### VM and Container Managers